 The Bible, as understood by Christians, is written, God-breathed, holy scripture that entails an Old and New Testament of God’s salvific plan to humanity, culminating in the death and resurrection of Jesus of Nazareth and beginnings of the early church.
 It is the most manufactured and purchased book the world has known.
-The Bible is also one of the most misinterpreted and misunderstood collection of writings the world has ever known.
+The Bible could also be one of the most misinterpreted and misunderstood collection of writings the world has ever known.
 It is this way even amongst Christians, the very people who espouse its truth and pray for God to reveal His truth in Scripture.
 If it is truly God’s word why do so many Christians disagree as to what is doctrine?
-Shouldn’t it be crystal clear so there is no disagreement?
+After all, if they are all praying to God to reveal the truth of scripture to them shouldn’t all Christians agree as to what it says?
 What actually constitutes Christian doctrine as interpreted by the Bible?
 These are just some of the many questions I am hoping to tackle as I build the narrative for this topic and the subtopics which support it.

 Many Christians believe the Bible to be the inspired and inerrant word of God.
 But what does this really mean?
 By inspired do we actually mean God spoke directly to the writers and then directed the movements of their writing utensil across the papyri?
 Or do we mean the men were inspired some other way and still captured the inspiration of God’s teaching?